Prasadkpd/Android-Tutorial/README.md

 All the android tutorial follow from the fundamentals to advanced with Android Studio

-1. Tutorial 02 - Activity Life Cycle
+1. Tutorial 02 - Activity Life Cycle / Activities & States